leandrocp/err/README.md

 raise error
 ```

-Because there's no interface to display, the best you can do is raise or log something.
+Because in this case, there's no interface to display, so the best you can do is raise or log something.

 Another benefit is wrapping a generic error with a related module: